parasuramivln/PDC-support-web/support-docs/docs/login/ssh_login.md

 ## Users who do not have a SUPR account

 For users without SUPR account currently only Kerberos login is officially supported.
-If you are in SUPR, but your SUPR account is not properly linked to PDC, please contact PDC support ([support@pdc.kth.se](mailto:support@pdc.kth.se)).
+If you are in SUPR, but your SUPR account is not properly linked to PDC, please contact PDC support ([support@pdc.kth.se](mailto:support@pdc.kth.se)) along with information about your PDC username and the email with which your SUPR account is registered.

 ## Configuring ssh keys and kerberos login